Quasi-F-splittings in birational geometry: Higher log Cartier operator and criterion for quasi- -splitting

 {We refer to Notation \ref{notation:global-local-cohomology} for the definition of $H^i_{\m}$.} When applying the above theorem, we will often take $(X,\Delta)$ to be klt and $B_Y$ {to be} a small perturbation of the log pullback of ${\Delta}$.
 Also, to avoid confusion, we emphasise that

-\begin{proof} {Write $K_Y+\Delta_Y = f^*(K_X+\Delta)$.
+\begin{proof} Write $K_Y+\Delta_Y = f^*(K_X+\Delta)$.
 Since $-(K_Y+B_Y)$ is ample and $f_*B_Y=\Delta$, the negativity lemma implies that $K_Y+B_Y \geq K_Y+\Delta_Y$, and so $f_*\cO_Y(K_Y+B_Y) = \cO_X(K_X+\Delta)$.
 Moreover, we obtain a natural map $f^* \colon Q_{X,K_X+\Delta,n} \to f_*Q_{Y,K_Y+B_Y,n}$ featured inside the following commutative diagram:

 Note that the injectivity of the upper horizontal arrow is equivalent to $(X,\Delta)$ being $n$-quasi-$F$-split by Lemma \ref{lem:cohomological-criterion-for-log-quasi-F-splitting}.
-Thus, to prove the theorem, it is enough to show that the lower horizontal arrow } {To this end, we can combine} {(\ref{eq:C-quotient-sequence}), (\ref{eq:definition-of-log-B}),} and Lemma \ref{lem:log-Serre's map}, to get the short exact sequence:
+Thus, to prove the theorem, it is enough to show that the lower horizontal arrow